Session Replay That Shows You What Your Users See

 Customer Support

 A customer files a ticket describing a checkout issue.
-Instead of asking them to reproduce it with screenshots and a written account, paste a Clairvio magic link into your support reply.
-When they open it, you get a full replay of exactly what happens — the clicks, the network requests that returned 500, the console error that fired silently.
-Median time to reproduce drops from hours to minutes.
+Paste a Clairvio magic link into your support reply — or let them trigger it themselves via the embedded widget.
+Either way, you get a full replay of exactly what happens: the clicks, the network requests that returned 500, the console error that fired silently.
+Watch live as the session records, then hand the replay URL to engineering.

-• Share the replay URL with the engineering team for instant handoff
+- Share the completed replay URL with engineering for instant handoff

 QA & Testing